beaucave/TheSunUnderground/docs/index.md

 ### *Dice Rolls*
 Dice rolls in The Sun Underground ensure that everything stays a little unpredictable.
 The exact timings and contexts for rolls are up to the World, but as a rule of thumb: when you attempt something that could fail, you roll for it.

-A roll will almost always be one of the four colors: Red, Gold, Green, or Blue.
+A roll will almost always be one of the four colors: **Red**, **Green**, **Blue**, or **Gold**.
+Green rolls are about endurance and confidence.
+Blue rolls are about momentum and judgement.
+Red rolls are about change and violence.
+Gold rolls are about the inhuman: disregarding reality or doing something impossible.
 Your color scores on your character sheet indicate how many dice you roll for that particular type.
 > For example: if you have a Red score of 3, you will roll 3d6 when making a Red roll.

 Most rolls that you make will have a target: the number you are trying to meet or beat.
 Easier actions usually have lower targets.
 Success on a roll correlates generally to proximity to the target; the closer your final value is, the more control you have over what happens.
 If your final sum is less than the target, it's considered a failure; you do not achieve what you set out to do.